 Eagle Time has been designed to allow for personalized learning and flexibility of scheduling for students.
-During this time, students will take ownership of their schedule and select learning opportunities based on personal choice or academic interest and need.
+During this time, students will take ownership over their schedule and select learning opportunities based on personal interests, academic needs, and more.
 Students are encouraged to select an Eagle Time period that will best meet their needs.
-This is an exciting and unique opportunity for all students this school year.
-More information will be provided to students during the first week of school.
+This is an exciting and unique opportunity for all students.
+More information will be provided to students during the first week of school, including training for Flex (the Eagle Time management system) and expectations for signing-up and participating in the various offerings.